sapcc/cyclone/README.md

   cyclone [command]

 Available Commands:
   backup
-  completion  Generate the autocompletion script for the specified shell help        Help about any command image       Clone an image secret      Clone a secret server      Clone a server share       Clone a share version     Print version information volume      Clone a volume
+  completion    Generate the autocompletion script for the specified shell help          Help about any command image         Clone an image secret        Clone a secret securitygroup Clone a securitygroup server        Clone a server share         Clone a share version       Print version information volume        Clone a volume

 Flags:
   -d, --debug                                     print out request and response objects